 In the meantime, buses do what the rail network cannot with the service frequency to Skipton being half-hourly from Monday to Saturday and hourly on Sundays.
 The frequency is higher between Burnley and Manchester with a half-hourly Sunday service and up to four buses per hour on other days of the week.
 It is the sort of high-quality service that commuters and those wishing to explore Lancashire or Yorkshire countryside need so any patronage is well deserved.

 Transpeak: Derby - Matlock - Bakewell - Buxton - Stockport - Manchester

 Guidebooks aren’t usually so forthcoming when it comes to learning about bus routes but that’s how I got to learn about this route.
-The, it was offering from Trent Barton but it has been operated by the joint venture with Centrebus, High Peak, since April.
-Even with the handover, it remains a useful one to know for getting about the Derbyshire Dales with places like Matlock and Bakewell being on the route.
+Then, it was an offering from Trent Barton but it has been operated by the joint venture with Centrebus, High Peak, since April.
+Even with the handover, it remains a useful one to know when getting about the Derbyshire Dales with places like Matlock and Bakewell being on the route.